jhubaum/dotfiles/Readme.md

 - Install tools to execute the installation script: `apt install git sudo`
 - Add myself to sudoers group (`usermod -aG sudo johannes`)
 - Log out from root user and log in as normal user
-- Clone this repo (with https) (with `--bare`): `git clone --bare <git-repo-url> $HOME/.cfg`
-- Define config alias in current shell scope: `alias config='/usr/bin/git --git-dir=$HOME/.cfg/ --work-tree=$HOME'`
-- Checkout the actual content from the configs `config checkout`
-- Make sure untracked files are ignored: `config config status.showUntrackedFiles no`
+- Clone this repo  (ssh).
+TODO: Do I need to set up ssh keys for github?
+- Run `bin/install`
-- Run the installation script `.dotsetuptools/install.sh`
+- Run `bin/symlink`
 - Log out and in again to update shell config
-- Setup ssh key and update remote url of config repo checkout
 - Concratulations, you have a fully functional system now.
   There are, however, a few steps you currently need to perform manually